troders34/troders34/README.md

 - 👋 Hi, I’m @troders34
 - 👀 I’m interested in web programming, operating system(Linux).
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and digital telecommunication.
 - 💞️ I’m looking to collaborate on telecommunication and networking.
 - 📫 How to reach me: GitHub @troders34